 A new mother shared her breastfeeding struggles with me this week.
 Her baby is three months old and she has tried every position without being comfortable.
 As we worked together on how to nurse upright in her ring sling, I was reminded of my first nursling, born almost six years ago.

 In honor of World Breastfeeding Week, I wanted to share my story with you.
 Maybe you’ll hear some familiar chords to your own.
-But please, while I am a doula now and educated on breastfeeding, my own techniques or experiences shared below should never take the place of professional support from a certified lactation counselor.

 My own breastfeeding journey began at birth, I suppose.

 My mother was one of the first wave of American women to return to breastfeeding in the 70s, when only the hippies breastfed, and she nursed all three of her children.
 She attended La Leche League meetings and to her recall, breastfeeding was rather uneventful.
 We each were weaned around a year old.

 In my mind, there was no other option to feed her than my milk.
 We started right away, latched at the birth center, were proclaimed “ok” and sent home seven blissful hours after birth.
 At home, I struggled mightily to get a “good latch.”
 It HURT!
 She didn’t open her mouth wide enough, it seemed, for my large breast.
 I talked with the midwives about it on the phone and was encouraged to just “keep trying.”
 My doula, and childbirth educator, came by for a postpartum visit and helped me latch her on.
 “OK,” I thought, “I’m just not doing it right.”